BCDevOps/devops-platform-workshops/101-lab/content/16_templates.md

 2. On the second line, add a new field: `kind: Template` and then rename the `items:` field to `objects:`
 3. Remove `kind: List`

-Next, add a new field called 'parameters' near the beginning of our yaml file, above  `objects`.
+Next, add a new field called 'parameters' to our yaml file, above  `objects`.
 Replace `[username]` with your username.

 ```
 parameters: